The First Ever Sandbox Summer School

 Join the Pioneers of Innovation and Become a Sandbox Facilitator

 The Sandbox Summer School offers a unique opportunity for civil servants and policymakers to learn how to design, implement, and manage sandboxes in key emerging sectors such as artificial intelligence (AI), digital public infrastructure (DPI), fintech, as well as applications on health, infrastructure and communication services.
-Over the course of the 5 days program, participants will engage with experts, share experiences, and develop practical knowledge that can be applied to their own contexts.
-The program includes a hands-on lab to co-create a sandbox, putting theory into practice.

 The Sandbox Summer School is offered by the Datasphere Initiative in the context of the Global Sandbox Forum capacity building program.